 Heart disease doesn’t play favorites

-Because heart disease is the No. 1 killer of adults in the United States, when you offer insurance coverage that helps people protect their hearts, you’re helping all of your employees, regardless of gender, race or even age—heart failure deaths among Americans younger than 45 has been on the rise for more than a decade.1 (Which is not to say that we always treat heart health the same for everyone.
+Because heart disease is the leading cause of death for adults in the United States,1 when you offer insurance coverage that helps people protect their hearts, you’re helping all of your employees, regardless of gender, race or even age — heart failure deaths among Americans younger than 45 has been on the rise for more than a decade.2 (Which is not to say that we always treat heart health the same for everyone.
 See below for more about women’s heart health.)

 Prevention and preparation work in tandem